IRS and OTC Penalties and Interest

 People may face paying IRS penalties and interest due to:

-- Underpaying: The IRS has ways of determining who may have paid less than they were supposed to; in their eyes, this is an inexcusable offense and the penalties can be significant - maybe as high as 20% interest.
+- Underpaying: The IRS has ways of determining who may have paid less than they were supposed to; in their eyes, this is an inexcusable offense and the penalties can be significant.

-- Tax Fraud: Any kind of purposeful tax deception can mean a penalty of up to 75%, not to mention federal criminal charges.
+- Tax Fraud: Any kind of purposeful tax deception can mean a penalty of up to 75%, and possibly, federal criminal charges.

 Most of these penalties and interest situations happen due to errors in filing returns and the failure to make the actual tax payments.